National Latine Playwrights Award

 National Latine Playwrights Award & Festival

-Join us for our Inaugural National Latine Playwrights Award & Festival on June 14 at Tempe Center for the Arts.
+Learn more about our National Latine Playwrights Award & Festival that took place on October 4 at Tempe Center for the Arts.

-Learn more about ATC’s 2023 National Latine Playwrights Award Recipient David A. Tucker II.
+Learn more about ATC’s 2025 National Latine Playwrights Award Recipient Edwin Sánchez.

 Did You Know?